How much does your course cost?

 40 semester hours in a combination consisting of the following: 8 semester hours of chemistry or 8 semester hours of physics, and 32 semester hours of chemistry, physics, biology, botany, microbiology, molecular biology, or engineering (for Computer Science see other acceptable course work).
 The 8 semester hours of chemistry or 8 semester hours of physics must be obtained in two sequential semesters, each semester including a lab.
 Only courses for science or engineering majors will be accepted.
 For Computer Science, see “Other Acceptable Course Work.”
 All acceptable coursework for Options 2 and 4 must be for science or engineering majors.

-to top
+back to top

 Our course is designed to take you step-by-step from zero knowledge of the Manual of Patent Examination Procedure (MPEP), the manual on which the entire exam is based, to being an expert on the topics contained in it that are important on the patent bar exam.

-to top
+back to top

 How much time do I get to study with your course?

-to top
+back to top

-How does your refund/ money back guarantee work if I don’t pass the exam?
+How does your money back guarantee work?

-In the unlikely event you do not pass the Patent Bar Exam , after taking the exam within 30 days of completing our course, you can either:
+In the unlikely event that you do not pass the Patent Bar Exam after completing our course, you can either request:

 Refund Request